-- In January 2006, WDN members and staff made their first fact-finding visit to New Orleans.
-We met with experts who had long experience in the region, toured neighborhoods impacted by the catastrophe, and visited grassroots organizers and local residents.
-We talked with representatives from various New Orleans foundations and community groups so that we could understand their grant-making strategies, as well as their thoughts on the most effective actions for WDN.
+- A January 2006 fact-finding visit to New Orleans to meet with experts who had long experience in the region, tour neighborhoods impacted by the catastrophe, and visit grassroots organizers and local residents.
+We talked with representatives from various New Orleans foundations and community groups so that we could understand their grantmaking strategies, as well as their thoughts on the most effective actions for WDN.

 - In November 2006, WDN held our Annual Conference in New Orleans.
 Over 100 members brought their business to New Orleans to demonstrate their commitment to rebuilding.

-- Through the Gulf Coast Action Circle, WDN members contributed more than $200,000 to fund the premiere of Swimming Upstream at the 2008 V to the Tenth celebration in New Orleans.
-Swimming Upstream, produced by Eve Ensler and VDay in conjunction with the Ashe’ Cultural Arts Center tells the stories of women surviving Hurricane Katrina and the flooding of their city, Over 50 members and their families attended the premiere
+- WDN members contributed more than $200,000 to fund the premiere of Swimming Upstream at the 2008 V to the Tenth celebration in New Orleans.
+Swimming Upstream, produced by Eve Ensler and VDay in conjunction with the Ashe’ Cultural Arts Center tells the stories of women surviving Hurricane Katrina and the flooding of their city.

 - In 2008, the W. K. Kellogg Foundation’s National Leadership in Action Awards recognized the 21st Century Foundation “for its efforts to facilitate giving for black community change, working with donors to invest in institutions and leaders that address challenges within black communities across the country.”